Gomorrah (book): Theatrical, cinematic, television and video game adaptations

 In reviewing Garrone's film adaptation of the book, Christoph Huber wrote: "With its interest in moving beyond the categories of novel or non-fiction, Saviano's work has been identified as part of a heterogeneous strain of national literature, subsumed as the New Italian Epic.
 A term that certainly isn't disgraced by Gomorrah, the film."

 In 2014, the book was also loosely adapted as an eponymous television series.

+In 2023, an official video game of the same name was released on Microsoft Windows, Android and iOS.